 - Practice walking your evacuation routes, including at night and in bad weather.
 Familiarity with the routes will make evacuation quicker and easier if you ever need to evacuate for real.

-- If you have children that go to school in a tsunami hazard or evacuation zone, find out about the school’s plans for evacuating and keeping the children safe.
-Find out where the assembly area is and where you should pick up your children after the danger has passed.
+- If you have children that go to school in a tsunami hazard or evacuation zone, ask about the school’s plans for evacuating and keeping the children safe.
+Learn where the assembly area is and where to pick up your children after the danger has passed.

 - If you are visiting an area at risk for a tsunami, find out about local tsunami safety.
 Your hotel or campground may be able to provide you with tsunami warning and evacuation information.
 It is important to know this information before a warning is issued.
 You may not have a lot of time after a warning.
 You do not want to waste it figuring out what to do.